 Opening an account with Changelly is easy, as you’re only required to provide an email address and password.

-Where other exchanges will request that you go through at least a few steps of their KYC/AML verification to be able to trade, Changelly has no such requirements – instead you’re only asked to go through it if your transaction is flagged as suspicious by the system.
+Where other cryptocurrency exchanges will request that you go through at least a few steps of their KYC/AML verification to be able to trade, Changelly has no such requirements – instead you’re only asked to go through it if your transaction is flagged as suspicious by the system.

 Otherwise, you have no specific limits imposed on your account.